 The biggest obstacle in establishing a functional home office is the new risks to children caused by the addition of potential safety hazards.
 Office supplies and computer equipment look interesting to curious youngsters.
 With proper tools and careful decision making, a home office becomes the place where you are most efficient, while providing a kid-friendly environment where kids can co-exist with your office space and you can still feel comfortable working.

 My career as a home-based worker accounts for over half of my adult working life.
 During that time I’ve acquired a number of skills designed to make working at home the best decision I ever made.
 Admittedly, I still have room for improvement.
-Historically, my physical office and my Windows desktop both look similar–stacks of papers (or icons) strewn everywhere.
+Historically, my physical office and my on-screen desktop both look similar–stacks of papers (or icons) strewn everywhere.
 There’s method to my madness, but a casual observer would assume I’m working in a disaster area.
 I’m continually maintaining several simultaneous projects.
 I like to keep necessary materials close at hand, so I can work on them when I’m ready.

 Read the rest of the Child Proof Home Office: